MidouWebDev/Frontend-Mentor-Challenges/README.md

 All these projects are hosted on [Vercel](https://vercel.com)

-You can find all the challenges i worked on [*here*](https://frontend-mentor-challenges-by-midouwebdev.vercel.app)
+You can find all the challenges i worked on [*by clicking here*](https://frontend-mentor-challenges-by-midouwebdev.vercel.app)

 ----> **So in this repository, you can find my solutions :**